greninger-lab/RAVA_Pipeline/README.md

 ## Output files

 Pre-generated RAVA analysis files (RAVA interactive plots, SNV info tables, and vcf files) can be found in `results` directory.

+## Paper Figures

+The `paper_figures/` subfolder contains the Jupyter notebook used to generate the figures for the manuscript, along with all required input and output files.

+- *Input files*: Coverage files for all samples, generated using the RAVA pipeline (see above for details).
+- *Output files*: Figures produced by the notebook.